 by Denise Court, CMO plnar.

 The market landscape for insurance continues to undergo major shifts and the speed of change is not slowing down.
-Largely due to rapid digital transformation, what was once thought was a “Meet the Jetsons” fantasy, is now a reality.
+Largely due to rapid digital transformation, what was once thought of as a “Meet the Jetsons” fantasy, is now a reality.
 Augmented reality (AR) software is no longer relegated to expensive video game headsets—instead, we can use AR applications as a guide to simplify complex instructions and to improve workflows and processes.
 With advanced computer vision, we can train computers to see what our human eyes would see, capturing more nuance and context than ever before.
 These kinds of technology applications, and others, continue to change our behavior and expectations around information access and how easy certain tasks should be.

 With the speed with which technology changes, many industries struggle to keep up.
 The insurance industry is historically conservative and slow to make sweeping changes, which has caused a serious lag in technology adoption.
 As non-traditional tech disrupters enter the insurance field, insurers absolutely need to take a careful, critical look at how they build relationships with their customers and whether or not their current user journeys, experiences and processes cultivate a high level of satisfaction.
 The claims process is burdened with changing consumer expectations and inefficiencies and insurers know there is significant room to transform the claims experience to boost profits, improve customer satisfaction and stay competitive.